Alpointernet/NavHide/README.md

 - The navigation bar will reappear after a device restart

+## Tested On

+- Samsung Galaxy A54 (Android 16)
+- I'm not sure if it will work with older One UI or other Android.

 ## License

 This project is licensed under the [MIT License](LICENSE).